 LIRR's capital projects enhance the reliability of the railroad's rolling stock, stations, track, line structures, communications systems and signals, shops and yards, and power systems.
-Capital improvements also support future service to Grand Central Madison.
 For further details, see the Projects Overview section below or access the MTA Capital Programs Dashboard under Projects on the MTA website at https://new.mta.info.
-As of 2020, infrastructure capital projects for the MTA operating agencies, including LIRR, are managed by MTA C&D.
+As of 2020, infrastructure capital projects for the MTA operating agencies, including LIRR, are managed by MTA Construction & Development (C&D).